dgaydukov/cert-spring5/files/spring5.md

 ###### Conditional Annotation
-There are several annotaion that can help you determine should you create a bean or not. `@Profile` - can be used to determine should bean be created for certain profile.
+There are several annotaions that can help you determine should you create a bean or not.
+`@Profile` - can be used to determine should bean be created for certain profile.
+Can be used on class and methods (in case method is a `@Bean`)
 But there also class of `@Conditional` annotations.
 `@ConditionalOnClass(MyService.class)` - bean would be created if MyService bean exists `@ConditionalOnBean(name = "myService")` - bean would be created if bean with name myService exists